JochenFM/art_prints_ms4/README.md

 At the moment, this shop does not collect user's billing information within the User Profile model or Order model.(However, the billing data is recorded in Stripe from the billing information added by the customer.)
 One of the features left to implement is to add the billing details on the Checkout page.

+**5. Blog Pages**

+Implement categories of blog posts so users can navigate the blog posts easily.
+Numbers of posted blogs in the categories is also shown in brackets.

+Add superuser functionality to allow the site admin to edit and delete blog posts (via {% if request.user.is_superuser %}

 <div align="right"><a style="text-align:right" href="#top">Go to index: :arrow_double_up:</a></div>

 <span id="technologies"></span>

 ## Technologies Used

 The main frontend development was created using HTML, CSS, JavaScript and their libraries.
-The main backend development was powered by Python and Django.
+The main backend development is powered by Python and Django.

 ### Languages